The Ultimate Makeup Brush Guide

 - – How to use it: Use circular motions to apply any powder makeup, to give a flawless full coverage finish.

-- – Recommended: Nude by Nature Kabuki Brush 07
+- – Recommended: Tonymoly Professional Pink Kabuki Brush

 - – Looks like: Densely packed, usually with duo-fibre bristles and a blunt top.